Filing a Domestic Violence Lawsuit

 Suing a Family Member

 As it stands, Louisiana is the only state in the U.S. that still bars spouses from suing each other, except in certain circumstances.
 But spouses can generally sue each other for intentional torts.
 An intentional tort refers to a deliberate action that causes harm to another person.
 Since many forms of domestic violence constitute intentional torts, such as battery, assault, and psychological abuse, these acts could constitute claims for a lawsuit even in a jurisdiction that would normally bar suits between family members.
 Another tort claim, the intentional infliction of emotional distress, may also be available if the abuser was stalking, threatening, or destroying property.
 Many states, including Mississippi, abolished parental immunity in automobile accident cases.
 This permits a minor to sue a parent and the parent's insurance company for negligence.

 Things to Consider Before Filing a Domestic Violence Lawsuit

-- Lost wages;
+- Lost wages

-- Pain and suffering; and
+- Pain and suffering

-- Punitive damages (only available in some states).
+- Punitive damages (only available in some states)

 Have Questions About Filing a Domestic Violence Lawsuit?
-Contact an Attorney